 description: >-

+transformation systems.
 NOT for ad-hoc analysis or schema design.

 argument-hint: "<mode> [pipeline]"